 Lambert Simnel was born around 1477.
 It is thought that his father was either an organ maker, a joiner or a baker.
-Lambert was educated by Richard Symonds, a priest from Oxford who was a committed Yorkist.
-He also opposed Henry VII’s place on the throne.
-Richard Symonds thought that Simnel looked like Edward, Earl of Warwick and hatched a plan.
+Lambert was educated by Richard Symonds, a priest from Oxford.
+Symonds was a committed Yorkist who opposed Henry VII’s place on the throne.
+He thought that Simnel looked like Edward, Earl of Warwick and hatched a plan.

 Pretender to the Throne

 In 1487, the leaders of the House of York put Lambert forward as Edward, Earl of Warwick.
-Warwick, the son of Edward IV’s younger brother, George Duke of Clarence, was imprisoned in the Tower of London.
-The Yorkists spread the rumour that Warwick had escaped to make Lambert’s claim plausable.
+Warwick was the son of Edward IV’s younger brother, George Duke of Clarence.
+He had been imprisoned in the Tower of London by Henry VII.
+The Yorkists spread the rumour that Warwick had escaped to make Lambert’s claim plausible.

 Battle of Stoke